rustynail102/side-stacker-game/README.md

 > Step-by-step walkthrough of a typical user interaction with the application

 1. **User visits the application**: The user opens the application in their web browser.
-They are presented with a loading indicator, and then a welcome screen and a modal to enter their username.
-If they've already entered the username, they land in step `3.`.
+They are presented with a loading indicator, and then an authentication form.
+They can either create a new account or sign in with existing crederntials.
+If they already have a valid session in the browser, they land in step `3.`.

+2. **User authenticates**:
-2. **User enters username**: The user enters their chosen username and clicks on the "Confirm" button.
-A session is created for the user, and they are taken to the main game lobby.
+- A: The user enters their chosen username and password, and clicks on the "Create Account" button.
+New user is created, and session is created for that user, and they are taken to the main game lobby.
+- B: The user enters their existing username and password, and clicks on the "Sign In" button.
+Session is created for that user, and they are taken to the main game lobby.

 3. **User waits in the game lobby**: The user waits in the game lobby.
 They can see a list of open games, games in progress, as well as a list of finished games.
 In the top, there might be also a list of games that they are currently participating in.
+In the sidebar there's a list of all players, with indicators stating that they are online or offline.

 4. **User creates a new game or joins an existing one**
 - A: **User creates a new game**: User clicks on "New Game" button.
 New game is created, and user is redirected to a route with a new game.
 They are assigned as Player 1 and there's no Player 2 yet.
 User waits for another player to join.
-- B: **User joins an existing game**: User clicks on one of the games in progress.
+- B: **User joins an existing game**: User clicks on one of the open games or games in progress.
 They are redirected to a route with an existing game.
 If there's a free spot, user clicks on "Join Game" button.
 User is assigned as Player 1 or Player 2.
 If there isn't any free spot, user can watch the game.

 5. **Game starts**: The game board is displayed, and Player 1 is prompted to make the first move.